Course Syllabus

 Advice for Success:

 In order to learn the material in this course and earn a good grade, you need to put in some effort.
 Do not put off assignments or reading.
 If you do not understand something, ask the instructor.
 Come to office hours, use email, ask knowledgeable students, or go to the library/internet and find supplementary material.
 The instructor can only cover the basics in class.
 You are not expected to know the material by only listening to the lectures.
 You need to work problems and think about what you are doing.
-As this is a three credit course, You should expect to spend at least 6 hours per week outside of class.

 This syllabus is subject to change!